hchiam/learning-js/README.md

-# javascriptSandbox
+# Learning JavaScript

-My JavaScript sandbox.
+Miscellaneous practice code in JS.

 # How to Run .js Files Using Terminal/CommandLine: